YajasD/Getting-and-Cleaning-Data-Project/Codebook.md

-\f0\fs24 \cf0 This document contains additional information about the run_analysis.R script.\
+This document contains additional information about the run_analysis.R script.\
- \

 -Information about the data used may be found at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones\

-\
--The run_analysis.R script does the following (in order):\
+-The run_analysis.R script does the following (in order):
-1. Reads the tables containing the description of the activities and the \'91features\'92 extracted from the raw data.\
+1. Reads the tables containing the description of the activities and the features extracted from the raw data.
-2. Reads all the files from the folder \'91train\'92.\
+2. Reads all the files from the folder train.
 3. Organizes the files that have been read by providing them with column names.
-Creates an organized file containing proper column names called \'91trainFinal\'92.\
+Creates an organized file containing proper column names called trainFinal.
-4. Reads all the files from the folder \'91test\'92.\
+4. Reads all the files from the folder test.
-5. Same as 5. testFinal created.\
+5. Same as 5. testFinal created.
-6. Combines the two tables - trainFinal and testFinal to create \'91finalData\'92.\
+6. Combines the two tables - trainFinal and testFinal to create finalData.
-7. Creates two files containing combined information from the train and test folders - one for activities and one for subjects.\
+7. Creates two files containing combined information from the train and test folders - one for activities and one for subjects.
-8. Extracts all names containing \'91mean\'92 or \'91std\'92 from the features table.\
+8. Extracts all names containing 'mean' or 'std' from the features table.
-9. Subsets the data from finalData for the names extracted in the previous step.\
+9. Subsets the data from finalData for the names extracted in the previous step.
-10. Adds activity names and subject IDs to the data obtained above.\
+10. Adds activity names and subject IDs to the data obtained above.
-11. Removes special characters - \'93\\\\(\\\\)\'94 and \'93-\'93 from column names to increase readability.\
+11. Removes special characters \\(\\) and - and from column names to increase readability.
-12. Creates a second, independent tidy data set with the average of each variable for each activity and subject.\
+12. Creates a second, independent tidy data set with the average of each variable for each activity and subject.
-13. Creates two new files - \'93tidyData.txt\'94 that contains the measurements of the mean and standard deviation for each measurement with proper column names and descriptive activity names and;\
+13. Creates two new files - 'tidyData.txt' that contains the measurements of the mean and standard deviation for each measurement with proper column names and descriptive activity names and;
-	\'93secondData.txt\'94 which contains a second, independent tidy data set with the average of each variable for each activity and each subject from tidyData.txt
+	'secondData.txt'94 which contains a second, independent tidy data set with the average of each variable for each activity and each subject from tidyData.txt

-\f1\fs32 \cf2 \cb3 \expnd0\expndtw0\kerning0
-\
-\
-\
-Key Columns:\
+Key Columns:
-subjectID: ID numbers of the 30 subjects.\
+subjectID: ID numbers of the 30 subjects.
-Activity: Descriptions of the activities.\
+Activity: Descriptions of the activities.

-\
-Rest of the Columns:\
+-Rest of the Columns:\
  [1] \'94subjectID"                    "Activity"                    \
  [3] "activityID"                   "tBodyAccmeanX"               \
  [5] "tBodyAccmeanY"                "tBodyAccmeanZ"               \